The Power and Wisdom of God are revealed in Christ Crucified, not in great miraculous displays or the exercise of political might.

-Continue reading THAT SON OF MAN
+Continue reading LAMB OF ISRAEL

 Jesus is the Messiah, the anointed Son of God.
 From the start, his life was characterized by the empowering presence of the Spirit – Matthew 1:20.